FraLuca/BERT_traj_forecast/README.md

 ## Folders

 **cluster:** classes obtained with k-means algorithm.
 Those clusters needs to move to quantized/classification approach.
-Clusters are divided by number of classes (500, 1000) and data type (Speed, Relative Positions)
+Clusters are divided by number of classes (500, 1000) and data type (Speed, Relative Positions);

+**dataset:** original ETH-UCY dataset;